An International & Intensive Program on Buddhism at Oxford

 (August 11–30, 2019; Oxford, United Kingdom)

 The backbone of this program consists of five seminars delivered by five international scholars.
 Each seminar combines close reading of primary sources (non-Chinese primary sources may be accompanied by English translations), lectures on the implications of these sources, and guided presentations from participating students on their research, which could be their term papers, or thesis chapters.
-The six instructors for this year’s intensive program include, alphabetically:
+The five instructors for this year’s intensive program include, alphabetically:

 - Imre Galambos (Cambridge): Manuscripts and Lay Donors in Medieval Dunhuang 中古敦煌的寫本與在家功德主 (Segment 1);